GeoffSchrecker/geoffschrecker/docs/family_history.md

 Jewish Genealogy Portal is a Facebook group supporting people researching their Jewish roots.
 There are over 80,000 members who will help with all sorts of queries from help with transcription and translation of languages including russian, Hebrew and Yiddish, as well as helping find sources and documents.
 They are a hugely friendly and supportive group.

+## Useful offers
+Max Spielman at Asda Annual subscription for so many photos per month.